 Who is J.R.
 Beaver?

-This is the mascot of the Junior Ranger Program.
-J.R. helps the children through their duties and “talks” to them about natural resources.
+J.R. is the mascot of the Junior Ranger Program.
+J.R. helps children through their duties and “talks” to them about natural resources.
 J.R. keeps pretty busy.
-You can see him at the State Fair, and at local events and parades, sometimes.
+You can often see him at the State Fair, and at some local events and parades.
 Call your local park office about the possibility of a J.R. appearance in your neck of the woods.

 Where are the programs offered?

 Junior Ranger programs are offered at most campgrounds that have staff or hosts on hand.
 Some day-use parks also offer the program.
 Here is a complete list of parks that offer J.R. programming.
 Also, go to the events calendar and search for J.R. programs by selecting "For Kids" under the event category menu.